magican/dotfiles/README.md

 ## License

-[WTFPL](https://en.wikipedia.org/wiki/WTFPL): do the fuck you want and enjoy!
+[WTFPL](https://en.wikipedia.org/wiki/WTFPL): DO WHAT THE FUCK YOU WANT, but enjoy!